-TOP: Nursing Process: Assessment MSC: Client Needs: Health Promotion and Maintenance

-- 2. Which is the leading cause of death in infants younger than 1 year in the United States? - a.
-Congenital anomalies - b.
-Sudden infant death syndrome - c.
-Disorders related to short gestation and low birth weight - d.
-Maternal complications specific to the perinatal period

-Congenital anomalies account for 20.1% of deaths in infants younger than 1 year compared with sudden infant death syndrome, which accounts for 8.2%; disorders related to short gestation and unspecified low birth weight, which account for 16.5%; and maternal complications such as infections specific to the perinatal period, which account for 6.1% of deaths in infants younger than 1 year of age.
+TOP: Nursing Process: Assessment MSC: Client Needs: Health Promotion and Maintenance a.
+Congenital anomalies b.
+Sudden infant death syndrome c.
+Disorders related to short gestation and low birth weight d.
+Maternal complications specific to the perinatal period sudden infant death syndrome, which accounts for 8.2%; disorders related to short gestation and unspecified low birth weight, which account for 16.5%; and maternal complications such as infections specific to the perinatal period, which account for 6.1% of deaths in infants younger than 1 year of age.